ShashankSubramanian/GLIA/doc/install.md

 * use clean.sh

 ## CPUs
-Good strong scaling (> 95% parallel efficieny) up to about 4000 cores.
+Good strong scaling (> 95% parallel efficiency) up to about 4000 cores.
 For medical imaging resolution, 256 mpi tasks should suffice

 ### 1. Dependencies
 * **C++11** compatible compiler